stclib/STC/README.md

 <summary>Pre-declarations</summary>

 ## Pre-declarations
 Pre-declare templated container in header file.
-The container can then e.g. be a "private" member of a struct defined in a header file.
+The container can then e.g. be a member of a struct defined in a header file.
+- If the container will use an auxiliary member the with `i_aux AuxType` parameter, the declaration must also add it as the last argument: `declare_vec_aux(VecType, Element, AuxType)`.
+- Up to, but not including C23, a `(c_declared)` option must be specified when defining the container.
+See example below.

 ```c++
 // Dataset.h